+Allegations relating to the signature on the dealing instructions to accept such allegation.
 Nonetheless, the Arbiter would like to comment on the practice adopted by the Service Provider.
 Communications relating to dealing instructions seem to have only occurred between MPM and the investment adviser without the Complainant being in copy or made promptly and adequately aware of the investment instructions given by the investment adviser and executed by MPM.
-It has indeed not emerged during the proceedings of the case that the Complainant was being adequately and promptly notified by MPM about material developments relating to his portfolio of investments within the Scheme as would reasonably be expected in respect of a consumer of financial services.
+It has indeed not emerged during the proceedings of the case that the Complainant was being adequately and promptly notified by MPM about material developments relating to her portfolio of investments within the Scheme as would reasonably be expected in respect of a consumer of financial services.